mcaprari/caprazzi_net/_posts/2011-06-27-enforcing-design-principles-in-software.markdown

 	}

 }
 {% endhighlight %}

-Thanks for reading this far
+Thanks for reading this far, and always test your code, better if before writing it.